JeeWeetje/iot-workshop/README.md

 Keep the bridge running till the end of the workshop.

-## Check the arrival of the telemetry in Azure
+## Monitoring the arrival of the telemetry in Azure

 We can check the arrival of the messages in the Azure IoT Hub.
+This can be done using a UI app named Device Explorer or using a Command-Line tool named Hub Explorer.

+### Monitoring using UI

+We can check the arrival of the messages in the Azure IoT Hub.

-1. Install the Device Explorer.
-Start the Device Explorer
+1. Start the `Device Explorer`
 2. On the Configuration Tab, insert the IoT Hub `Connection String-primary key` and the `name` of the IoT Hub (as Protocol Gateway Hostname)
 3. Press `Update`
 4. On the Management tab, your device should already be available.
 It was registered by the bridge when the very first telemetry arrived